shift-f10/shift-f10/README.md

 Must run the files with admin privs since security log requires admin.

+Samples now available, however, for local sample you will need to get the two files listed below.

 Issues:
 - Must be online to view the Chart as Google's license does not allow use of their API offline
 - Must use Edge (No need for enabling Active-X) or IE to view file and allow content, Chrome for some reason has some settings to trust local files, I still need to look into that
 - Offline visualization can still act finicky, sometimes you have to lower the number of searches to 10, then increase it.
+- You will need vis.js and vis-network.min.css in the same folder as the output html file.
+You can get these files in the following repository: https://github.com/almende/vis/tree/master/dist